|Title:||Joel E. Smilow '54 Head Coach of Football|

 |Title:||Assistant Head Coach, Running Backs|

-Yale’s running backs coach, Larry Ciotti, has 19 years of collegiate coaching experience, having worked primarily as the running backs coach for former Yale head coaches Carm Cozza and Jack Siedecki before leaving coaching from 2008 through 2011.
+Yale’s running backs coach, Larry Ciotti, completed his 20th year of collegiate coaching in 2013, having worked primarily as the running backs coach for former Yale head coaches Carm Cozza and Jack Siedecki before leaving coaching from 2008 through 2011.

 Ciotti began at Yale in 1991 and served two seasons as the head coach of the freshman squad.
 Since then he helped Rashad Bartholomew '01 become Yale’s career rushing leader before he signed with the Tennessee Titans.
 He also mentored two-time All-Ivy back Robert Carr ’05, who surpassed Bartholomew in the record books.
 He continued the trend by coaching Ivy MVP and All-American Mike McLeod ’09, who holds every major rushing record at Yale.